6-ingredient Lemon And Ricotta Cake

 The simplest lemon cake!

-6. self raising flour mixed with a bit of salt: 1.5 cups.
-If you don’t have self raising flour you can make your own using plain flour and baking powder.
+Flour: I usually use self raising flour for ease.
+If you don’t have any, you can easily make your own using all-purpose flour and baking powder (instructions in recipe card below).

 This is an incredibly quick and easy cake to make.
 Not only because it’s only got a few ingredients in it, but because there are just two main steps to making the batter.